nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 **cats$:** `|-c--c--c------------------>`

-Each letter represents an emittion _over time_.
+Each letter represents an emission _over time_.

 Time?
-Yes, notice in the code snippit the `dogs$` stream emits 1 dog every 1 second.
-And the `cats$` stream emits one cat ever 0.4 of a second.
+Yes, notice in the code snippit that the `dogs$` stream emits one dog every 1 second.
+And the `cats$` stream emits one cat every 0.4 of a second.
 Apparently cats are faster than dogs.

 Using `merge()` at the end of the snippit, we flatten these two streams into one stream.
 If you line everything up, that's visually easy to see: